 Simple English definitions for legal terms

-Read a random definition: manager
+Read a random definition: policy year

 A union mortgage clause is a provision in an insurance policy that protects the rights of a mortgagee, or the lender, when the insured property is subject to a mortgage.
 This clause ensures that any insurance proceeds are allocated between the named insured and the mortgagee based on their interests.
 It is also known as a standard mortgage clause and creates a separate contract between the insurer and the mortgagee.